send-me-a-ticket/JellyfinFederationPlugin/README.md

 Please do not install on production systems, your library items may be irreversibly damaged or broken.

+#### TODO

+* Currently libraries are only readable from API.
+More work to be done.
+* Create a new library for federated content
+* Ensure virtual items created within federated library
+* Scheduled sync from remote servers

 ## 🛠️ Installation Instructions